Karagul/portfolio-plotter/readme.md

 transactions <- read.table(file.choose(),
                       dec=".",
                       header = T)
+# You have to select the transactions.txt file manualle, because of file.choose().
+Feel free to replace this by the absolute file path of your transaction file.
 # Define start and end date for stock data
 startdate <- "2014-05-05"
 enddate <- "2019-01-24"